 Research by OO and EITI shows that there is both high demand for technical assistance to achieve beneficial ownership transparency, and a need for tailored support to address the complex dynamics that give rise to reform.
 We have so far published:

 As well as two very handy checklists for implementers:

-Since the programme began we have released two scoping reports, which outline the state of play of beneficial ownership transparency in partner counties, and assess the country’s reform against the Open Ownership Principles.
+Since the programme began we have released several scoping reports, which outline the state of play of beneficial ownership transparency in partner counties, and assess the country’s reform against the Open Ownership Principles.

-And coming soon, are scoping reports for: Ghana, Indonesia, Mongolia, Nigeria, Senegal and Zambia.
+And coming soon, are scoping reports for: Ghana, Mongolia, Nigeria, Senegal, and Zambia.

 All the other Opening Extractives tools, knowledge and news is featured at the end of this page.
 If you have feedback or questions, please contact us.

 Photo: Sharing insights on ownership chains during the workshop.
 Source: Zambia EITI